-Pet insurance is a healthcare policy for your pet that reimburses you for certain medical expenses.
-This protects you against the risk of paying high medical care fees—or worse, having to put your pet down because you can’t afford a surgery.
-If a surprise accident or illness does hit, having an insurance plan can be a lifesaver.
-However, not all illnesses are covered by pet health insurance plans, so you should read the fine print on your plan before you buy.
+Pet insurance is a health care policy for your pet that reimburses you for certain medical expenses.
+In the event of a surprise accident or illness, having a pet insurance plan can protect your finances.
+However, pet health insurance has its limitations, so you should read the fine print on your policy before you buy.

 - Dental disease

 Even the best pet insurance carriers don't cover preexisting conditions, which are ailments your pet had before you purchased coverage.

 But some insurers, such as Embrace, will cover curable preexisting conditions in some cases.
 If your pet shows no signs or symptoms of the condition for 12 months after the date of onset, Embrace will expire it as a preexisting condition and cover it for the life of the pet.

 If your pet is already sick and can't be cured, pet insurance may not provide a lot of coverage.

 To prevent owners from getting insurance when their pet is already sick, companies typically require a health checkup and impose a waiting period before coverage kicks in.
 For accident coverage, the waiting period is usually a few days.